makersacademy/airport_challenge/README.md

 2. Fork this repo, and clone to your local machine
 3. Run the command `gem install bundle`
 4. When the installation completes, run `bundle`
-5. This software runs in irb
+5. This software runs in irb (note the known bug below before running the program in irb)

 **Example run-through**
 ```